-Apart from analyzing the results for each memory image in an isolated fashion, RAMAS updates its global database schema, adding the newly discovered $\langle Timestamp, Author, Recipient, Message \rangle$ tuples.
-This global schema allows investigators to pose queries at the database of recovered records, enabling the correlation of evidence obtained from the use of several modules over a single memory image, or across different memory images pertaining to a case.
-An example of this scenario is presented in Section 4.2.
+Upon completing the analysis of the high-level data contained in a selected memory dump, RAMAS updates its global database schema, adding the newly discovered (Timestamp, Author, Recipient, Message) tuples.
+This global schema allows investigators to pose queries at the database, enabling the correlation of evidence obtained from the use of several modules over a single memory image, or across different memory images pertaining to a case.
+A motivating example of such a scenario is presented in Section 4.1.